 When someone is first diagnosed with migraine, their healthcare provider typically recommends medication.
 Acute or abortive medications, such as triptans and dihydroergotamines, can help to relieve migraine pain during an attack.
 Preventive medications, such as beta blockers, calcium channel blockers and topiramate, can reduce the frequency of migraine attacks.
 Medications can be effective in treating or preventing migraine attacks.
 However, some also have serious side effects, and some pain relievers can cause medication overuse headache (MOH).

 If you’re not seeing sufficient relief from migraine medication, or if the side effects are too severe, ask your healthcare provider about drug-free options.
 CEFALY DUAL, a medical device worn on the forehead that modifies pain sensation in the Trigeminal nerve, is a clinically proven treatment for migraine.
-CEFALY DUAL is FDA cleared (prescription required) for the abortive and preventative treatment of migraine.
+CEFALY DUAL is FDA cleared, OTC (no prescription required) for the abortive and preventative treatment of migraine.